OgRakehell/USSD-Aggregator-Integration-End-to-End-Product-Case-Study/README.md

 The work involved aligning technical behaviors with user-facing outcomes, ensuring every hop in the system produced predictable responses.

 ---
+## **2. Problem Statement (Why This Integration Was Needed)**

+USSD is unforgiving: delays above 2–3 seconds cause dropped sessions, vague system errors, and frustrated users.
+Before the integration, the bank experienced:

+High system-induced failures during peak hours

+Inconsistent and unclear error messages

+Frequent timeouts caused by slow aggregator cycles

+No unified structure for journeys across services

+Limited visibility because logs weren’t standardized

+The business required a new aggregator that delivered:

+Faster response times

+Clean, predictable API contracts

+Structured error mapping

+Consistent journeys across all USSD services

+Support for expanded features beyond airtime and bills

+---
+## **3. My Role (What I Owned End-to-End)**

+As the Product Analyst, I was responsible for:

+Mapping full USSD journeys for airtime, bills, transfers, statements, and error paths

+Reviewing aggregator API specifications and aligning payload/response structures

+Designing the request–response mapping for all service flows

+Creating user-friendly error translation logic

+Working with Engineering on retry and timeout behavior

+Writing and executing the UAT test suite

+Leading latency and performance validation

+Analyzing logs during rollout and stabilization

+Supporting go-live activities

+---

+## **4. Objectives (What Success Looked Like)**

+The integration aimed to:

+Enable a new aggregator for all USSD services

+Standardize journeys across the entire menu

+Improve latency performance

+Establish structured error mapping

+Create full UAT documentation

+Provide dashboards and insights for ongoing monitoring

+---

 ## **2. Architecture Overview**